 Many also feature auto-beat adjustment, which allows you to simply over-swing the pendulum so that the clock can regulate the beat on its own.
 Fine-tuning adjustments can take time but are relatively easy to perform.

 If you are replacing a mechanical clock movement in an existing clock case, the best replacement is usually the same make/model as the movement being removed.
 Purchasing a different make/model mechanical can require some case modifications and possible replacement of the clock face (not all key-wind hole patterns are the same).

 Since quartz movements only require a center hand shaft hole, they will generally require little to no case modifications and the same face can almost always be used.

 So Which Is Best For Your Project?

-In summary, a mechanical clock movement will typically be more expensive and require periodic maintenance, but has the longevity to last years into the future.
-Quartz clock movements are less expensive, however they will not last as long.
-Quartz movements have made some great strides to improve chime sound quality and volume, but chiming mechanicals remain the better of the two.
+In summary, a mechanical clock movement will typically be more expensive and require periodic maintenance but has the longevity to last years into the future.
+Quartz clock movements are less expensive, however, they will not last as long.
+Quartz movements have made some great strides to improve chime sound quality and volume, but chiming mechanicals remains the better of the two.
 Expect precision with either movement selection, and do not be intimidated by the appearance of a mechanical.
 Finally, remember that quartz will probably be the simplest option for replacing a movement in an existing case, but might also be the only option unless possible case modifications to accommodate a mechanical are considered.